LanaVol/RatingBet/README.md

 2. **Burger Menu:** Clicking the burger button triggers the appearance of a side menu from the left side.

-3. **Close Menu:** Clicking the close button (X) in the side menu, or optionally anywhere outside the menu, hides the menu.
+3. **Close Menu:** Clicking the close button (X) in the side menu, or anywhere outside the menu, hides the menu.

 **Enjoy your viewing!😊**